 Day two is destined for all things safari and you’ll spend the entire day within the magnificent 11000-hectare wildlife reserve trying your hand at animal spotting on a morning and evening safari.
 When you’re not out on the search, you can kick back at the spectacular lodge and gaze adoringly at the dramatic background formed by the Outeniqua and Langeberg Mountains, or get up to speed on your knowledge of the exquisite surrounding fynbos vegetation, found nowhere else on the planet...
 Another night beneath the stars unlocks a whole new level of relaxation as you cosy in to your private suite with panoramic views of the reserve.

 When you awake to the brilliance of the golden sunlight flowing into your skylight, enjoy breakfast at Gondwana’s African style lodge before heading back to the Mother City.
 But as you know, travel is as much about the journey as it is the destination, and the last day's route is certain to impress too.
-Kilometres worth of rolling vineyards sprawled in every direction indicate your arrival at the world’s longest wine route, and a stop at a local Route 62 winery is the perfect way to remind you of the beauty that surrounds.
+Kilometres worth of rolling vineyards sprawled in every direction indicate your arrival at the world’s longest wine route, Route 62, and an afternoon meander is the perfect way to remind you of the beauty that surrounds.
 As Table Mountain beckons you back, find yourself mesmerised by the vistas ahead and the memories that lie in your wake.

 Roadtrip along Route 62's semi-desert country plains with quirky pitstops along the way.

 Hike amongst fragrant fynbos along the Hermanus cliff paths for some of the world's best seasonal land-based whale watching.